Duality

 The constant \(k\) is called the contraction factor.

-The contraction mapping \(f\) is a Lipschitz function with Lipschitz constant less than 1 and is
+A contraction is automatically a Lipschitz function with Lipschitz constant less than 1,

-uniformly continuous on its domain.
-If an iterative method satisfies this contraction property,
+hence uniformly continuous on its domain.
+If an iterative method satisfies this contraction property, the error

 \[